 Sm-153 decays by beta emission and gamma emission with a half-life of 1.93 days.
 It is typically produced in nuclear reactors by neutron irradiation of samarium-152.
 The resulting Sm-153 is then chemically separated and incorporated into radiopharmaceuticals.
 Supply chain considerations involve the availability of nuclear reactors, samarium targets, and radiochemistry facilities.
 Logistical challenges include the transport and handling of radioactive materials.
-Accessibility for developing countries is limited by the specialised facilities and regulatory requirements.
+Accessibility for developing countries is influenced by the specialised facilities and regulatory requirements.

 Overview